cloudposse-terraform-components/aws-runs-on/src/README.md

 After deploying this component, you will need to install the RunsOn app to GitHub.
 See the [RunsOn documentation](https://runs-on.com/guides/install/#3-github-app-registration) for more information.

+## Compatibility

+Due to output changes, this component only works with version 2.8.2+ of the RunsOn CloudFormation template.

 ## Usage

 **Stack Level**: Regional